 We have conditions in our life where we want to maximize the value considering the limits of various factors like.
 In business, we want to maximize the profits with our limited available stock, manpower, and tools, and sometimes we need to minimize the value (i.e., cost) for getting the required output.

-We have some problems in our day-to-day life where we can formulate arithmetic equation and we want to find the value of the decision variables.
-Then we can use the ‘Solver’.
+We have some problems in our day-to-day life where we can formulate arithmetic equations, and we want to find the value of the decision variables.
+Then we can use the ‘Solver.’
 In Excel, we can find out the value of up to 200 variables using the solver.

 Various Type of Solving Methods

 #1 – GRG Nonlinear

 It stands for Generalized Reduced Gradient Nonlinear.
-It is the best method when we need to solve the nonlinear problem.
-A nonlinear problem may have more than one feasible region, or set of similar values for the decision variables, where all of the constraints are satisfied.
+It is the best method when we need to solve a nonlinear problem.
+A nonlinear problem may have more than one feasible region or set of similar values for the decision variables, where all of the constraints are satisfied.

 #2 – Simplex LP